wtclarke/nifti_mrs_tools/readme.md

 # Python Tools for NIfTI-MRS
+## WARNING - THIS IS A WORK IN PROGRESS.
+DO NOT USE FOR PRODUCTION CODE.
 This package contains python-based tools for representing, validating, and manipulating the NIfTI-MRS format.
 [NIfTI-MRS]() is a standardised format for storing Magnetic Resonance Spectroscopy data.

 These tools are used extensively in the [spec2nii]() conversion program and the [FSL-MRS](fsl-mrs.com) analysis software.
 However, this library can also be used as a stand-alone set of tools.